 Debit/credit card deposits not supported.
-Luno doesn’t support debit/credit card deposits for IDR, so any deposits will have to be done via bank transfer, ATM, Internet or mobile banking.
+Luno doesn’t support debit/credit card deposits for MYR, so any deposits will have to be transferred via interbank GIRO (select customers only) or FPX instant transfer.

 Yes.
 You can download the Luno app for iOS or Android via your device’s app store.

-Luno offers a comprehensive and searchable help centre that has answers to most commonly asked questions.
+Luno offers a comprehensive and searchable help center that has answers to most commonly asked questions.

 To get in touch with Luno, you can find it on a number of social media channels including Facebook, Twitter, Instagram and LinkedIn.